 Link diversity

 For starters, you should think about which URLs you include in your internal link building, and how often you include them.
 If a page is good enough to be on your site, it’s good enough to warrant an internal link; if you have many pages that you feel aren’t important, it may be time to consider conducting a content audit (and consolidating those URLs).
-Internal link building is partially about maintaining an accurate index, so every page on your site should have some representation.
+Internal links building is partially about maintaining an accurate index, so every pages on your site should have some representation.
 That said, some pages are naturally more important than others, either because they’re more crucial to achieving your brand goals, or because they feature higher-quality content.
 Either way, building more links to these pages can be beneficial, since a higher number of links will end up referring more traffic to those pages (and could help you with search engine rankings).
-You’ll need to spend time determining exactly what kind of link mix you want to target.
+You’ll need to spend time determining exactly what kind of internally link mix you want to target.

 Want to understand your existing link diversity?
 Use our SEO backlink checker tool now and find out how you stack up!